solita/solita.github.com/_posts/2016-07-11-value-of-automated-e2e-testing.md

 title: >
   The Value of Automated e2e-testing in a Software Project
 excerpt: >
-  A peek into automated e2e-testing in a software project.
-The first try with Wicket Page Tester.
-The second and more sophisticated version with JBehave and Selenium.
+  A peek into automated e2e-testing in a software project with Wicket Page Tester and JBehave/Selenium.
 tags:
 - Java
 - testing